peterhinch/micropython-samples/astronomy/README.md

 not computed, saving some processor time.
 Offsets are positive numbers representing degrees below the horizon where twilight is deemed to start and end.

+By default when an application instantiates `RiSet` for the first time the constructor prints the system date and time.
+This can be inhibited by setting the class variable `verbose` to `False`.

 ## 2.2 Methods

 * `set_day(day: int = 0)` `day` is an offset in days from the current system